 You will be notified by email to book a regulator assessment.

 If you meet the required standard in the regulator assessment your application and supporting documentation will be sent to the registrar for consideration.
-If you application is approved you will then need to attend a Service SA customer service centre to:
+If your application is approved you will then need to attend a Service SA centre to:

 Your photo identification MDI licence will be sent to you.
 This can take up to two weeks.